-I received my undergraduate degree in Global Economics and Finance at the Chinese University of Hong Kong (CUHK).
-Before my graduate studies, I worked for one year as a researcher at CUHK and contributed to academic research and policy projects in Iraq, Indonesia, Burma, and Syria.
+I received my undergraduate degree in economics and finance at the Chinese University of Hong Kong (CUHK).
+Before my graduate studies, I worked as a researcher at CUHK and contributed to education policy projects in Iraq, Indonesia, Myanmar (Burma), and Syria.